poojithatholeti2/BookFlix.API/README.md

 - The system retrieves the top 5 most relevant books, emphasizing high confidence and discarding ambiguous results to improve recommendation quality.

 ### 5. LLM-Based Filtering and Optimization
-- The curated list of the top 5 semantically similar books is passed to Groq LLM, along with a structured system prompt and the original query.
+- The curated list of the top 5 semantically similar books is passed to `ILLMService`, along with a structured system prompt and the original query.
 - The LLM analyzes the context and returns:
   - At most 2 GUIDs (book IDs) that are most relevant.
   - A `<think>` block that explains the model's thought process.